sayyidkhan/offline_acct_mgt/README.md

 ## libraries used:

-- tkinter
+- tkinter (For building the GUI)
-- pyotp
+- pyotp (For the generating of OTP)
-- pymongo
+- pymongo (For the persistence of personal information on the user's harddisk)